Say What! Virtual Summits ABOUT THE SUMMITS

 Watch Here

-This year’s virtual summit featured the Say What!
+The 2023 Red Ribbon Week Virtual Summit featured the Say What!
 Teen Ambassadors discussing the impact of vaping nicotine and THC on our health and wellness, the deceptive tactics the tobacco industry uses to deceive youth into using their products, how youth can help a friend quit vaping, and what youth and adults can do to join the fight.

 Watching this summit is as easy as clicking the Watch Here button or visiting the Say What!
 YouTube channel.
 This summit is designed to last only 30 minutes long, so we encourage everyone to take time out to watch this very informational summit!